Tyrn/wei/the-insider-en.typ

      The next day, Bemish flew to the  villa, where several members  of  his team and two LSV employees arrived.
-They  had a simple task - to develop the contract's financial shell by the week's end.
+They  had a simple task---to develop the contract's financial shell by the week's end.

      The  bankers worked  day and night.
 In  two days, a helicopter arrived,